Best Day Trips in The Algarve away from The Beach

 A favourite day trip from Faro is to visit the pretty village of Estói.
 A walk downhill from the main square leads to the Roman ruins at Milreu just outside the town with mosaics and a basilica from the 4th century.
 Estói palace, built in the 18th century and with later additions has magnificent tiles (azulejos) dating from the 19th century.

-We hope you get a chance to experience a different Algarve away from the beach, and if you do be sure to come back and tell us about it in the comments below.
+We hope you get a chance to experience a different Algarve away from the beach.

 Share this post on